MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

     ![Screenshot of PivotTable in Excel.](media/service-modern-usage-metrics/power-bi-pivottable-excel.png)

-## Usage metrics in national clouds
+## Usage metrics in national/regional clouds

-Power BI is available in separate national clouds.
+Power BI is available in separate national/regional clouds.
 These clouds offer the same levels of security, privacy, compliance, and transparency as the global version of Power BI, combined with a unique model for local regulations on service delivery, data residency, access, and control.
-Usage metrics are currently available in following national clouds:
+Usage metrics are currently available in following national/regional clouds:

 - US Government Community Cloud
 - US Government Community Cloud High
 - US Department of Defense
 - China

-For more information, see [national clouds](https://powerbi.microsoft.com/clouds/).
+For more information, see [national/regional clouds](https://powerbi.microsoft.com/clouds/).

 ## Considerations and limitations